Learning to Rank under Multinomial Logit Choice: Concentration Results

-A similar result will hold for the position bias parameters but is not required.
+A similar result holds for the position bias parameters but is not required.
 This is since the algorithm we propose in the following section does not need to construct UCBs for the position biases as every slot is utilised in every round.

+Finally, for the purpose of the regret bounds which will follow in Section \ref{sec::theory}, Lemma \ref{lem::betabound}, below, relates the sensitivity parameter $\beta_{1,l,j}$ to the number of selections of item $j$ in $l$ epochs.
+Its proof is given in Appendix \ref{app::MLconc}, and is based on bounding inverse gradients of the log-likelihood to quantify sensitivity of the MLEs.